2021 Moto2 World Championship

-Remy Gardner (pictured in 2016) was the 2021 Moto2 Champion.
+Remy Gardner (pictured in 2016) was the 2021 Moto2 World Riders' Champion.

+Raúl Fernández finished runner-up and was the 2021 Moto2 Rookie of the Year.

+Marco Bezzecchi (pictured in 2023) finished third.

-The 2021 FIM Moto2 World Championship was a part of the 73rd F.I.M.
-Road Racing World Championship season.
+The 2021 FIM Moto2 World Championship was the intermediate class of the 73rd Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Remy Gardner won the world championship in the final race at Valencia.
 This season also saw the retirement of the intermediate class veteran Thomas Lüthi, as well the final season a 250cc-era debutant participated in the intermediate class.